titon/toolkit/docs/en/components/flex.md

 ### Grids ###

 A grid will render blocks so that a gutter is evenly distributed between, heights stay consistent between rows, and edges are flush against their container.
-A grid can be enabled using `.region--grid` and setting a basis on the blocks.
+A grid can be enabled using `.region--grid` and setting a base width on the blocks.

 ```html
 <div class="region region--grid" id="grid">